immutables/immutables.github.io/immutable.md

         .build();
 ```

 You can notice that inherited attributes are being generated with correct type variable substitution.
-While not perfect it still very useful, and in some cases even better that fully-erased generic types.
+While not perfect, it's still very useful, and in some cases even better that fully-erased generic types.

 --------
 Patterns